CleverCloud/clever-cloud.com/en/the-cloud/technologies/scala.md

 icon:    scala-logo.png
 website: http://www.scala-lang.org
 ---
-Scala, a language running on the Java virtual machine, has been designed to make concise and type-safe software.
-It combines imperative and functional programming.
+Scala, is a language designed to make concise and robust software for high-performances purposes.